BabylonJS/Documentation/content/communityExtensions/dynamicTerrains.md

 const hmURL = "https://www.babylonjs.com/assets/heightMap.png"; // heightmap file URL
 const hmOptions = {
   width: 5000,
-  height: 4000, // map size in the World
+  height: 4000, // map's z-axis depth (not elevation) in the World
   subX: 1000,
-  subZ: 800, // number of points on map width and height
+  subZ: 800, // number of points on map width and depth
   onReady: createTerrain, // callback function declaration };
 const mapData = new Float32Array(1000 * 800 * 3); // the array that will store the generated data